featbit/featbit-dotnet-client-sdk/README.md

 string stringVariation = fbClient.StringVariation("<feature-flag-key>", defaultValue: "");
 ```

+The `defaultValue` parameter is optional.
+If the feature flag is not found, the SDK will return the default value.

 ### Track Feature Usage Insights

-Each time a `xxxxVariation` method is called for evaluating a feature flag, the SDK will automatically track the feature usage insights.
+Each time a `Variation` method is called for evaluating a feature flag, the SDK will automatically track the feature usage insights.

 If you don't need to track the usage insight of a feature flag, you can set the `trackInsight` parameter to `false`.
 Following code demonstrates how to disable tracking for a feature flag.